 11. Make it about you

 The best way to make your space feel like home is to fill it with things that represent you.
 Items that have memories attached, fun magnets on the fridge, photographs of friends and family.
-Whilst designing your living space can be expensive and take a lot of thought, putting yourself into your rental property and choosing things that bring you joy will make it feel more like a home.
+Whilst designing your living space can be expensive and take a lot of thought, making it 'you' and choosing things that bring you joy will make it feel more like a home.